Get,

 Are there any health benefits of chia seeds?

 Chia seeds may have many health benefits.
-They may be suitable for diabetes, high blood pressure, heart-related diseases, and obesity.
-They may also have anti-cancer, antioxidant, and anti-inflammatory properties.2,4 However, one should always consult a doctor before using chia seeds for any health conditions
+They may suit diabetes, high blood pressure, heart-related diseases, and obesity.
+They may also have anti-cancer, antioxidant, and anti-inflammatory properties[2].
+However, one should always consult a doctor before using chia seeds for any health conditions.

 Are chia seeds good for weight loss?

 In a study by Morato et al. 2015, chia seeds reduced body weight and fat in overweight and obese people.
-Chia seeds are low in carbohydrates and high in dietary fibre, which might reduce the desire to eat and increase satiety.2 Therefore, it might benefit you in losing weight.
-However, more studies on humans are required to back this claim.
+Chia seeds are low in carbohydrates and high in dietary fibre, which might reduce the desire to eat and increase satiety.
+Therefore, it might benefit you in losing weight.
+However, more studies on humans are required to confirm this.

 Are chia seeds good for diabetes?

 Chia seeds might be good for diabetes.
-Some animal and human studies found chia seeds may have beneficial effects on managing diabetes.4 In animals, chia seeds lowered the internal fatty tissue and insulin resistance and might be involved in maintaining a balance in lipid and glucose levels.4 However, this information is insufficient and requires more human studies to support this claim.
+Some animal and human studies found that chia seeds may benefit diabetes management.
+In animals, chia seeds lowered the internal fatty tissue and insulin resistance and might be involved in maintaining a balance in lipid and glucose levels.4 However, this information is insufficient and requires more human studies to support this claim.

 Can I take chia seeds during pregnancy?

-There is no sufficient data on the safe usage of chia seeds during pregnancy.
+There is insufficient data on the safe usage of chia seeds during pregnancy.
 Therefore, consult your doctor before taking/consuming chia seeds during pregnancy.

 Is there any nutritional value in chia seeds?

-Yes, there are various nutrients in chia seeds, including carbohydrates, proteins, fats, fibre, energy, iron, calcium, magnesium, sodium, potassium, phosphorus, copper, zinc, manganese, selenium, vitamins A, B1, B2, B3, B9, C, and E.3
+Yes, there are various nutrients in chia seeds, including carbohydrates, proteins, fats, fibre, energy, iron, calcium, magnesium, sodium, potassium, phosphorus, copper, zinc, manganese, selenium, vitamins A, B1, B2, B3, B9, C, and E.

 Can chia seeds cause allergy?

 Yes, chia seeds might cause allergies.
-People who are allergic to mustard seeds and sesame should avoid chia seeds.5
+People who are allergic to mustard seeds and sesame should avoid chia seeds.

 How to use chia seeds?